areffarhadi/wespeaker/examples/tidyvocie/README.md

 > - Training the normalization/calibration parameters (cohort set)
 > - Evaluating on the same data
 >
 > This creates **data leakage** and will produce overly optimistic results that do not reflect true model performance.
-These stages are included in the codebase to demonstrate the implementation correctness, but **should not be used for final evaluation metrics** on the development set.
+These stages are included in the codebase to demonstrate the implementation correctness.
 >
-> For proper evaluation, use only **stages 4-5** (embedding extraction and scoring) without normalization/calibration, or ensure that normalization/calibration use a different dataset than the one being evaluated.
+> **When evaluating on final evaluation sets, utilizing `tidyvoice_dev` for normalization and calibration is valid.**

 ### Quick Start